unixorn/awesome-zsh-plugins/README.md

 - [wordle](https://github.com/zechris/zwordle) - Wordle for ZSH, with tab-completions.
 - [workon](https://github.com/bryanculver/workon.plugin.zsh) - Simple utility for jumping between projects.
 - [worktree](https://github.com/jspears/worktree) - Adds functions that wrap `git worktree`.
+- [wpm](https://github.com/btror/wpm) - Lets you test your typing speed in a terminal, track WPM, accuracy, and more.
+Results are saved in a handy JSON format for easy tracking.
 - [wsl](https://github.com/florentinl/omz-wsl) - Adds helper functions to make it easier to work in ZSH when running inside WSL.
 - [wsl2-ssh-pageant](https://github.com/antoinemartin/wsl2-ssh-pageant-oh-my-zsh-plugin) - Use your Yubikey stored GPG keys from WSL.
 This packages the instructions from [wsl2-ssh-pageant repo](https://github.com/BlackReloaded/wsl2-ssh-pageant) as a ZSH plugin.
 - [xxh-plugin-zsh-zshrc](https://github.com/roman-geraskin/xxh-plugin-zsh-zshrc) - plugin for [xxh-shell-zsh](https://github.com/xxh/xxh-shell-zsh) that copies your `~/.zshrc` to a remote host and sources it with [xxh-shell-zsh](https://github.com/xxh/xxh-shell-zsh).